moniquecardoso25/Google-Cloud/README.md

 ## Projects

-1. Create and Manage Cloud Resources
+### 1. Create and Manage Cloud Resources

 Description: Create an instance and host a website in the Cloud.

-Tools Used:
+Resources Used:

 - Cloud Enginee
 - Google Kubernetes
 - Cloud Shell
 - Load Balancers

+### 2. Perform Foundational Infrastructure Tasks

+Description: Help a newly formed development team with some of their initial work in on a new project around storing and organizing photographs, called memories.

+Resources Used:

+- Cloud Storage
+- Identity and Access Management(IAM)
+- Cloud Functions
+- Pub/Sub